Sorry, you need to enable JavaScript to visit this website.

 Part II: Middle-Income Countries (16:30 to 18:00)

 More than half the world's countries are classified as "middle-income countries" or MICs.
-They include around 75 per cent of the world's population, and accounted for over 57 per cent of global GDP in 2024.
+They include around 75 per cent of the world's population and accounted for over 57 per cent of global GDP in 2024.
 MICs face the challenge of transitioning to growth models that achieve higher living standards and overcome the "middle-income trap."
 This transition requires significant investments from both public and private sources.
 However, MICs are constrained by limited fiscal space and high costs of accessing international financial markets, with restricted access to concessional finance due to their middle-income status.
 Detailed, multi-dimensional needs assessments beyond GDP per capita are necessary to inform policies and increase international cooperation.
 Innovative financing mechanisms and revitalized multilateral cooperation for global public goods, such as climate change mitigation and financial architecture reform, are essential to reduce the risks and vulnerabilities faced by MICs.

 Proposed guiding questions: